 Rice is one of the most consumed grains, not just in India but also in Asia along with many other parts of the world.
 It is mainly because other than wheat, rice is also cultivated abundantly and hence is consumed on a very large scale.
 Rice is an easily available and cost-effective meal option and hence is a very common staple diet in many parts of India.
 More importantly, rice is naturally very filling and satisfying to eat, it becomes a perfect base that goes with all kinds of lentils, vegetables and meats.
 Not just that, rice is very nutritious and is enriched with many minerals, vitamins, antioxidants and much more.

 Across the globe, there are over 40,000 variants of rice available.
 Interestingly there are around 6000 varieties of rice cultivated in India alone.
 Each selection differs in colour, shape, and size and each has its own distinctive taste.
 Primarily varieties of rice are differentiated based on their colour.
-Some selections of rice include white which is the commonest, other than that there is brown rice and black rice.
+Some selections of rice include white which is the most common, other than that there is brown rice and black rice.
 One can also find green rice and even purple rice, though these are not very commonly seen.

 Each of these rice variants has its own unique flavour, appearance, style of cooking and aroma.
 Let us have a look at some conventional and some exceptional rice varieties and their speciality.

-White Rice
+The Classics: White Rice Royalty

 Basmati Rice